Infineon/micropython/docs/psoc6/quickref.rst

     Constructs and returns a new SPI slave object using the following parameters.

     Required arguments:
-      - *ssel* should be pin name supporting SSEL functionality.
+      - *ssel* should be a pin name supporting SSEL functionality.
       - *sck* should be a pin name supporting the SCK functionality.
       - *mosi* should be a pin name supporting the MOSI functionality.
       - *miso* should be a pin name supporting the MISO functionality.

     Optional arguments:
-      - *baudrate* should be an integer which sets the clock rate.
+      - *baudrate* should be an integer that sets the clock rate.
 If not passed, by default is set to 1000000 Hz.
       - *polarity* can be 0 or 1.
-Default is set to 0.
+The Default is set to 0.
       - *phase* can be 0 or 1.
-Default set to 0.
+The Default is set to 0.
-      - *bits* is width in bits for each transfer.
+      - *bits* is the width in bits for each transfer.
 Only 8 is supported.
-      - *firstbit* can be SPI.MSB or SPI.LSB.
-Default is SPI.MSB.
+      - *firstbit* can be SPISlave.MSB or SPISlave.LSB.
+The Default is SPISlave.MSB.

     Example:
         ::

             from machine import SPISlave

-            spi_slave = spi = SPI(baudrate=1000000, polarity=0, phase=0, bits=8, firstbit=SPI.MSB, ssel="P6_3", sck='P6_2', mosi='P6_0', miso='P6_1')
+            spi_slave = SPISlave(baudrate=1000000, polarity=0, phase=0, bits=8, firstbit=SPISlave.MSB, ssel="P6_3", sck='P6_2', mosi='P6_0', miso='P6_1')

 Methods
 ^^^^^^^